sabidhasan/compsci/CS61A/5_containers_trees.md

 A data structure is a **closure** if it can be composed of itself.
 For example, lists can have nested lists, thus they are a closure.
 These data strcutures allow other complex structures to be used.

+For environment diagrams, nested data structures use pointers.

 **Strings** are an abstraction of textual data, and implemented as a sequence of characters.

 **Dictionaries** are: